Super Productivity Review: Best Free Todo App (2026)

 Folders → Projects → Tasks.
 Clean hierarchy for everything.

-It has also tags but i don’t use tags
+It also has tags but I don’t use tags

 End of Day Flow